Holy Cross

 Audition Instructions

-Welcome to the Spring 2024 Auditions, on Saturday, January 27!
+Welcome to the Fall 2024 Auditions, on Saturday, September 7th!

-Auditions for The Heiress and Mania will take place on Saturday, January 27 from 10 a.m. to noon (singing) and noon to 3:00 p.m. (reading) in the Dance Studio (Room 320) in the Prior Performing Arts Center (PAC).
-Please sign up for audition times on the call board outside O’Kane 481 (4th floor, O’Kane Hall) by Friday, January 26.
-If you are auditioning for Mania you need to sign up for both a morning and afternoon slot; The Heiress auditioners need only sign up for the afternoon.
-Show up fifteen minutes before your scheduled audition and make sure you have completed the Google audition form at: audition form.
+Auditions for Cymbeline, Sweeney Todd and At The Wedding will take place on Saturday, September 7th from 10 a.m. to 3:00 p.m. in the Boroughs Theater in the Prior Performing Arts Center (PAC).
+Please sign up for audition times on the call board outside O’Kane 481 (4th floor, O’Kane Hall) by Friday, September 6th.
+Please show up fifteen minutes before your scheduled audition and make sure you have completed the Google audition form at: audition form.
+Audition materials will be available by the last week of August.

 We strongly encourage everyone to audition for both productions, especially Theatre majors; however, when you fill out your audition form, please make sure you are available for the rehearsal times and especially performance dates for each show.